Smiling Hill Farm: Today

-The farm continues to raise dairy cattle, produce milk, and process milk, ice cream, cheeses and yogurt at the farm's micro-dairy.
+The farm continues raising dairy cattle, producing milk, and processing milk, ice cream, cheeses, and yogurt at the farm's micro-dairy.
 The farm bottles milk in reusable glass milk bottles.

 Smiling Hill Farm houses Silvery Moon Creamery, an artisanal cheese manufacturer.

-Smiling Hill Farm at one time packaged milk for Maine's Own Organic Milk Company.
+Smiling Hill Farm once packaged milk for Maine's Own Organic Milk Company.

 Smiling Hill Farm also bottles milk in glass bottles for other small local farms in Maine and New Hampshire.

 A farm animal exhibit, known as the "Barnyard", has been a popular feature of this farm.

-Hillside Lumber, Inc., the Knight family sawmill and building materials supply company is co-located at the farm.
+Hillside Lumber, Inc., the Knight family sawmill and building materials supply company, is co-located at the farm.

+The Maine Turnpike Authority has had plans for a connector to connect Interstate 95 with Gorham since as far back as the 80's, but only officially announced them in early 2024.
+Part of the connector is planned to pass through property currently owned by Smiling Hill Farm.
+Along with general criticism from the public, the Knights have expressed disapproval of the plan previously, however, the Maine Turnpike Authority says it sees all of the land owners cooperating.